Vasileios25/Calculator_Application/README.md

 # Calculator Application

-This project is a Python-based calculator application running inside a Dockerized environment with three containers:
+The project is a Python-based calculator application running inside a Dockerized environment with three containers:
 1. **Python Application**: Handles user input and performs basic arithmetic operations.
 2. **PostgreSQL**: Stores calculation statistics and tracks how many times each operation is performed.
 3. **Vault**: Manages and securely stores database credentials.